-Read on for more information on Descovy and its use as PrEP.
-You can also refer to this article for a comprehensive look at Descovy, which is also used to treat HIV.
+Read on for more information about Descovy.
+You can also refer to this article for a comprehensive look at Descovy and its other uses.

-PrEP is used for people at high risk for HIV.
+PrEP is used for people with an increased risk for developing HIV.
 This includes people who:

 Symptoms of HIV